sphildreth/roadie/README.md

+NOTE: Roadie is dead, see the replacement project [Melodee](https://github.com/sphildreth/melodee).

                                   ____   __    __   ____  __  ____     __   ____  __
                                  (  _ \ /  \  / _\ (    \(  )(  __)   / _\ (  _ \(  )